balinterdi/balinterdi.github.com/source/_posts/2013-12-03-roll-your-own-ember-dot-js-identity-map.markdown

 [the rsvp promise library][rsvp].
 If a promise is returned from any `model` hook, the route transition does not begin until [the promise is resolved][pause-on-promises].

-That explains why I return promises from both the `findAll` and `find` methods.
-I expect them to be used from the model hooks of the appropriate routes:
+Leveraging that property of Ember routing I return promises from both the `findAll` and `find` methods and then use then from the model hooks of the appropriate routes:

 ``` javascript
 App.ArtistsRoute = Ember.Route.extend({